 - Completed application form (Deadline: December 1)

 - Application fee: $20 (non-refundable)

-- When all of the items listed above have been submitted, the applicant’s academic qualifications are evaluated.
-Those applicants who met the minimum criteria will be contacted to make an appointment for a personal interview.
-The application file must be completed by December 15.
-The interview may take place after December 15 but must be scheduled by then.
+- The application file must be completed by December 15.
+When all of the items listed above have been submitted, the applicant’s academic qualifications are evaluated.
+Applicants who met the minimum criteria will be contacted to make an appointment for a personal interview.

 - After the interview, each applicant who has completed the process will be scored on non-academic characteristics, using information gathered from the application form and interview.

 - The relative weights given to each source of information are:

 - Academic criteria: 60 percent of total score